Hypnosis as ‘trance’

-Welcome to the first in our Five Myths About Hypnosis series!
+Welcome to the first in our Cutting through the Five Myths of Hypnosis series!

 I want to share with you the most common myths and misconceptions about hypnosis – and why it’s so important to question them, look to the science and use more research-informed ways of talking about hypnosis.

 I’m going to try and cut through the confusion in the field and bring some clarity.

 Back in 2006 when I was trying to figure out what to do in terms of my career, someone suggested that training in hypnotherapy was the perfect solution.

 A short, concise training (not a 4-year psychotherapy course) – quickly providing me with the ability to start working with people helping them change.

 However, I was horrified!
 Hypnosis?!
 Hypnotherapy?!!

 At that point, for me, hypnosis and hypnotherapy seemed mystical and murky and too much of a magic show.

 I associated it with stage hypnosis and people selling hyped-up personal development training (“Learn to influence others”, “the power of conversational hypnosis”, “rapid transformation in one session” etc).